googleapis/java-security-private-ca/samples/snippets/cloud-client/README.md

 ### Enable the API

-You must [enable the Google Private Certificate Authority Service API](https://console.cloud.google.com/flows/enableapi?apiid=privateca.googleapis.com) for your project in order to use these samples
+You must [enable the Google Private Certificate Authority Service API](https://console.cloud.google.com/flows/enableapi?apiid=privateca.googleapis.com) for your project in order to use these samples.

 ### Service account